Shifting Financial Marketing into Gear

 Planning a Marketing Strategy for Economic Uncertainty

 During an economic downturn, whether it’s because of a pandemic, a recession, or any other unforeseen circumstance, business processes have to change.
 The problem is since no two downturns are exactly the same, no one solution is going to work for each one.
+Businesses need a marketing strategy that factors in uncertainty.

 Consumers will react and behave a certain way, based on the situation.
 Businesses must understand what drives those behaviors and respond in a way that resonates with their customers and the public at large.
 Failure to act or misreading the cues can contribute to the uncertainty.